Orbsynated/Yad2Bouncer/README.md

 # Yad2 Bouncer
-This is a fork of [yoavravid's Yad2Bouncer](https://github.com/yoavravid/Yad2Bouncer) with added sanity checks and fixes.

 A script for bouncing Yad2 ads.
 The script runs in 2 ways:
 * Windows mode - runs with a normal chrome instance